Cenomanian–Turonian boundary event: Anoxia and euxinia

 When the volcanic activity declined, this run-away greenhouse effect would have likely been put into reverse.
 The increased CO_{2} content of the oceans could have increased organic productivity in the ocean surface waters.
 The consumption of this newly abundant organic life by aerobic bacteria would produce anoxia and mass extinction.
 An acceleration of the hydrological cycle induced by warmer global temperatures drove greater fluxes of nutrient runoff into the oceans, fuelling primary productivity.
 The global environmental disturbance that resulted in these conditions increased atmospheric and oceanic temperatures.
 Extreme hothouse conditions encouraged ocean stratification.
 Boundary sediments show an enrichment of trace elements, and contain elevated δ^{13}C values.
 The positive δ^{13}C excursion found at the Cenomanian-Turonian boundary is one of the main carbon isotope events of the Mesozoic.
 It represents one of the largest disturbances in the global carbon cycle from the past 110 million years.
 This δ^{13}C excursion indicates a significant increase in the burial rate of organic carbon, indicating the widespread deposition and preservation of organic carbon-rich sediments and that the ocean was depleted of oxygen at the time.
 Depletion of manganese in sediments corresponding to OAE2 provides additional strong evidence of severe bottom water oxygen depletion.
 An increase in the abundance of the planktonic foraminifer Heterohelix provides further evidence still of anoxia.
 The resulting elevated levels of carbon burial would account for the black shale deposition in the ocean basins.
 The proto-North Atlantic in particular was a hotbed of carbon burial during OAE2 as it was in later, less severe anoxic events.
 Though anoxia was prevalent throughout the interval, there were transient periods of reoxygenation during OAE2.

-Sulphate reduction increased during OAE2, causing euxinia, a type of anoxia defined by sulphate reduction and hydrogen sulphide production, to occur during OAE2, as revealed by negative δ^{53}Cr excursions, positive δ^{98}Mo excursions, a drawdown of seawater molybdenum, and molecular biomarkers of green sulfur bacteria.
+Sulphate reduction increased during OAE2, causing euxinia, a type of anoxia defined by sulphate reduction and hydrogen sulfide production, to occur during OAE2, as revealed by negative δ^{53}Cr excursions, positive δ^{98}Mo excursions, a drawdown of seawater molybdenum, and molecular biomarkers of green sulfur bacteria.
 Although euxinia was not uncommon in the latter part of the Cenomanian, it only expanded into the photic zone during OAE2 itself.

 OAE2 began on the southern margins of the proto-North Atlantic, from where anoxia spread across the rest of the proto-North Atlantic and then into the Western Interior Seaway (WIS) and the epicontinental seas of the Western Tethys.
 Anoxic waters spread rapidly throughout the WIS due to marine transgression and a powerful cyclonic circulation resulting from an imbalance between precipitation in the north and evaporation in the south.
 Anoxia was especially intense in the eastern North Sea, evidenced by its very positive δ^{13}C values.
 Thanks to persistent upwelling, some marine regions, such as the South Atlantic, were able to remain partially oxygenated at least intermittently.
 Indeed, redox states of oceans vary geographically, bathymetrically and temporally during OAE2.